lvlivingston/goalkr/README.md

 * **Laser Focus** - Hone in on what truly matters to you (and future you)
 * **Motivation** - Experience the thrill of accomplishment, one milestone at a time

 OKRs are the secret weapon consulting firms deploy at large organizations.
-Do the same with your own life.
+Do the same with your life.